ryantrainor/ryantrainor.github.io/_pages/chente.md

 Vicente often used dance to explore themes of justice.
 He was likewise interested in using dance to connect with his ancestors, particularly those indigenous people of modern-day Mexico whose stories had been obscured by colonialism and time.
-One such dance---choreographed by Vicente and performed by himself and friends---occurred on el D&iacute;a de Los Muertos, November 1, 2019, leaving an indelible mark on F&M's campus.
+Several such dances performed and choreographed by Vicente--including one on the D&iacute;a de Los Muertos in 2019---used the image of the monarch butterfly (Spanish: *mariposa monarca*) to explore this theme.

 # Mariposa: Movement and Memory